Adolescence Definition: An Overview Of Physical And Psychological Development In Children

 Adolescence can feel stressful for teens and their families.
 At times, mental health conditions may develop during this life course.
 In these cases, it could be beneficial for teens to reach out for support from their families or a professional counselor.

-How should caregivers handle adolescence?
+How should caregivers handle an adolescent child?

 Caregivers may feel unsure of how to parent teens and young adults.
 As an older adult, you may have already experienced adolescence and may want to prevent your children from experiencing the same complications you might have experienced during your adolescent years.
 However, your teen could be experiencing stress, irritability, or misunderstanding.
 There are a few ways to work with your teen through this transitional period.

-Practice anger management
+Practice anger management with your child

 You might feel angry when interacting with your teen.
 However, anger management techniques may help you reduce the urge to act out, yell, or feel angry with your child.
 Studies show that yelling does not work and can worsen a conflict.